Overview

 Minimal — production environment, daily reports:Streams

 TimePeriod (one bookmark per ad account).
 On the first run the full history from start_date is fetched; subsequent runs fetch only new or updated days.
+The ad_labels stream syncs as full table from the current label associations returned by the Campaign Management API.

 How to get credentials